remitaffin/reorder_dev/README.md

     │   └── woodhouse
     ```

-2. Create config file `.env.container.cfg` inside each project
+2. Create file `.env.container.cfg` inside each project for their configuration

     For each app and service use the following [urls](#apps-and-services-urls).

-3. Create .env file inside this repo
+3. Create `.env` file inside this repo

     ```bash
     DEV_PATH=./og_dev